 I get it.
 My husband, Jason, told me so.

 When Arden turned one a couple years ago, we threw her a Pinterest-worthy soiree that was the toddler equivalent of a Quincinera.
-It had a circus theme and we rented carnival games from an events company, fancy online invitations from Paperless Post, tables and chairs from an outside vendor, and had matching invitations, cupcake toppers, napkins, and food labels to boot.
+It had a circus theme and we rented carnival games from an events company.
+We spent ages searching online for bouncy castle hires perth and hired the biggest one we could find.
+We got fancy online invitations from Paperless Post, tables and chairs from an outside vendor, and had matching invitations, cupcake toppers, napkins, and food labels to boot.
 It was over-the-top, expensive, unnecessary, and to be honest, the party was more about entertaining our family, friends, and friends’ children than it was about celebrating Arden.
+She was too young to enjoy any of the games and the bouncy castle, and obviously had no interest in the rest of it.
 Let’s be real: a one year old is clueless about their surroundings and has no memory about what happened yesterday, let alone at their own birthday party when they are only one.

 A Snapfish photo album and some Facebook shots are the only way she’ll ever know the party truly happened.
 And the three dozen leftover lollipops that are sitting in my storage closet (if my dog or husband don’t get to them).